-The matriarch E001 spotted in 2018, hunting along side common dolphins
+The matriarch Umbra spotted in 2018, hunting along side common dolphins

 This makes existence of orcas in Portugal nothing out of the extraordinary.
 Specially with the recent growth of dolphin watching companies, which enabled regular sightings of this species.
 These orcas seen in Lisbon belong to the Iberian orca population, a fish eating ecotype.
 They are the same individuals regularly seeing in the Strait of Gibraltar, Spain.
 The small number of individuals in this population (30s) imposed special protection, and since 2014 they had been designated by the IUCN as “critically endangered”.